 - Hillarys employee Code of Conduct

 - Hillarys supplier Code of Conduct

 Our workers are all free to join trade unions and the Works Council.
 Hillarys have dedicated HR and supply-chain teams to facilitate any employee issues and to audit suppliers.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

 Hillarys undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.

 This statement is made pursuant to section 54(1) of the Modern Day Slavery Act 2015 and constitutes the Hillarys Group’s Slavery and Human Trafficking statement for the current financial year.
-It was approved by the Board of Directors on 26 March 2019, and will be reviewed for suitability at least annually.
+It was approved by the Board of Directors on the 9th of June 2020 and will be reviewed for suitability at least annually.